-Even the most sophisticated data strategies will fall short, if not collapse entirely, when organizations lack clear visibility into where data resides, how it’s accessed, and whether it can be trusted.
+Modern organizations generate and consume astronomical volumes of information every second, but this data alone isn’t enough to drive meaningful business outcomes.
+Even the most sophisticated data strategies will fall short, if not collapse entirely, when organizations lack clear visibility into where data resides, how they can access it, and whether they can trust it.

 Why data visibility is mission-critical